 The detention centre is regularly visited by the Secretary of Justice, the Public Prosecutor, the examining judge and the guardianship judge.

 When inmates arrive at the Remand Prison, they are allowed, by the relevant judicial authority, to phone their family for free to notify them of the arrest.

-Inmates who have received a final sentence may make phone calls, at their own expense, one every two weeks, depending on availability, with the authorization and under the supervision of the director of the detention centre.
+Inmates who have received a final sentence may make phone calls, at their own expense, for fifteen minutes per day, with the authorisation and under the control of the director of the Remand Prison.
 Other inmates are also entitled to this right, subject to the approval of the relevant judicial authority.

 Telephone cards may be purchased from the canteen.

 Judicial decree no. 2012-8 of 04 June 2012 enacting the conditions for the application of the Sovereign Ordinance no. 3.782 of 16 May 2012 concerning the organisation of the administration of the prison and detention system

 This legislation sets forth very specific provisions governing all penitentiary activities: administration, inmates' activities, correspondence, visits, occupational/educational services, spiritual assistance, health services and security and disciplinary actions (searching of inmates, cell inspections, etc.).